 The RedCat bridges the gap between an astrophotography telescope and a telephoto lens.

 The 250mm focal length and F/4.9 focal ratio mean that the RedCat can be enjoyed as much by wildlife photographers as it is by amateur astrophotographers.
-The helical focuser makes focusing a fast-moving targets such as birds much easier than ever before.
+The helical focuser makes focusing fast-moving targets such as birds much easier than ever before.

 Roughly 8 years later, William Optics releases a high-end apochromatic refractor that targets the wildlife photography market.
 The RedCat encapsulates two of my greatest passions (astrophotography and bird photography) in a single product.

 The Andromeda Galaxy captured using the RedCat 51.